adfrontend-task/task/README.md

 # task
 It's a template repository for creating tasks

-## Track changes in template repository
+## Recurse submodules and track template repository changes into generated repository

-In generated repository:
 ```
 git remote add template [URL of the template repo]
 git fetch --all